 - 1. Open and Transparent - a.
-All one-on-one electronic communications between an Adult Participant and a Minor Athlete must be Open and Transparent except: - i.
-When a Dual Relationship exists; or - ii.
-When the Close-in-Age Exception applies; or - iii.
-If a Minor Athlete needs a Personal Care Assistant and: - the Minor Athlete's parent/guardian has provided written consent to USAS/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with the USAS screening policy (Background screening and checks are not covered by this policy; please see the separate policy, required by the USOPC, regarding individuals who must be background screened.). - b.
-Open and Transparent means that the Adult Participant copies or includes the Minor Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant. - If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds.
+All one-on-one electronic communications between an Adult Participant and a Minor Athlete must be Open and Transparent, unless an exception exists. - b.
+"Open and Transparent" means that the Adult Participant copies or includes the Minor Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant on every communication. - If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds. - c.
+Only platforms that allow for Open and Transparent communication may be used to communicate with Minor Athletes.

+2. Team Communication

-- c.
-Only platforms that allow for Open and Transparent communication may be used to communicate with Minor Athletes. - 2.
-Team Communication: When an Adult Participant communicates electronically to the entire team or any number of Minor Athletes on the team, the Adult Participant must copy or include another Adult Participant or the Minor Athletes' parents/guardians. - 3.
-Content: All electronic communication originating from an Adult Participant(s) to a Minor Athlete(s) must be professional in nature unless an exception in (1)(a) exists. - 4.
-Requests to discontinue: Parents/guardians may request in writing that USAS/LAO or an Adult Participant subject to this policy not contact their Minor Athlete through any form of electronic communication.
+When an Adult Participant communicates electronically to the entire team or any number of Minor Athletes on the team, the Adult Participant must copy or include the Minor Athletes' parents/guardians, another adult family member of the Minor Athletes, or another Adult Participant.

+3. Content

+All electronic communication originating from an Adult Participant(s) to a Minor Athlete(s) must be professional in nature unless an exception exists.

+4. Requests to Discontinue

+Parents/guardians may request in writing that USAS/LAO or an Adult Participant not contact their Minor Athlete through any form of electronic communication.
 USAS/LAO and the Adult Participant must abide by any request to discontinue, absent emergency circumstances.

+1. Hours

-- 1. Hours: Electronic communications should generally be sent only between the hours of 8:00 a.m. and 8:00 p.m. local time for the location of the Minor Athlete. - 2.
-Social Media Connections: Adult Participants, except those with a Dual Relationship or who meet the Close-in-Age Exception, are not permitted to maintain private social media connections with Minor Athletes and should discontinue existing social media connections with Minor Athletes.
+Electronic communications should generally be sent only between the hours of 8:00 a.m. and 8:00 p.m. local time for the location of the Minor Athlete.

+2. Social Media Connections

+Adult Participants, except those with a Dual Relationship or who meet the Close-in-Age Exception, are not permitted to have private social media connections with Minor Athletes and should discontinue existing social media connections with Minor Athletes.